`

 2. Preheat your oven to 180°C/350°F.

-3. In a large mixing bowl, whisk together olive oil, plant-based milk, sugar, dates, vanilla extract, grated ginger, and a pinch of sea salt.
+3. In a large mixing bowl, whisk together olive oil, plant-based milk, sugar, vanilla extract, grated ginger, dates, and a pinch of sea salt.

 7. Carefully pour the hot caramel sauce mixture over the pudding batter.
 Use the back of a spoon to distribute it evenly.

-8. Bake the pudding for 40 minutes.
+8. Bake the pudding at 180°C/350°F for 40 minutes.

 NOTES